Explore the many benefits that work experience opportunities bring to businesses, young people, and the wider community.

 Effectively managing staff holiday entitlement can bring several business benefits:

-- Staff who are able to take regular holidays can feel more valued and become more motivated about their work which helps them to perform more effectively.
+Staff who can take regular holidays can feel more valued and become more motivated about their work, which helps them perform more effectively.

-- Having a break from the workplace ensures staff are less prone to accidents and less likely to suffer from stress because they have regular opportunities to rest.
+Having a break from the workplace ensures staff are less prone to mistakes or accidents and less likely to suffer from stress because they have regular opportunities to rest.

-- Having a policy and appropriate procedures in place also minimises the opportunity for disputes.
+Having an annual leave policy and appropriate procedures in place also minimises the opportunity for disputes.
 A worker is more likely to be granted an annual leave request if the appropriate procedure has been followed and they have given you sufficient notice of the leave so you can prepare for the absence.

 Minimum statutory annual leave entitlement, unused holidays, and how to set these arrangements out in writing.